Timetastic/slate/source/index.html.md

       }
 ```

-A holiday response from the API contains the following information:
+A holiday response contains the following information:

 Parameter |  Description
 --------- | ------- | -----------